 - In Ranma ½, Ukyo Kuonji was a victim of this twice over, first when she made a Childhood Marriage Promise with Ranma Saotome and then when their fathers agreed to marry their children, but Ranma's father Genma ran off with both his son and Ukyo's dowry and left her to believe it was all Ranma's fault.
 Once she finally tracks the Saotomes down and realizes Ranma wasn't the responsible party she forgives him, but since she does actually still like him sticks around and becomes yet another member of Ranma's Unwanted Harem.

-- In She Couldn't Say No (1940), the plot revolves around two lawyers (Richard Pryor and Eve Arden) representing opposing sides in a modern-day breach of promise suit.
+- In She Couldn't Say No (1940), the plot revolves around two lawyers (Roger Pryor and Eve Arden) representing opposing sides in a modern-day breach of promise suit.

-- Desire: Alluded to in a Getting Crap Past the Radar moment.
-Tom says that he grows on people.
-As an example he cites one girl back home, who didn't like him at first, but he was persistent, and he grew on her, until..."She sued me."
+- Desire: Tom says that he grows on people.
+As an example, he cites one girl back home, who didn't like him at first, but he was persistent, and he grew on her, until..."She sued me."

 - Referenced in, of all places, A Hard Day's Night, where Paul describes his grandfather (the clean old man) as a "villain, a real mixer, who'll cost you a fortune in breach of promise cases".